SMassey25/Understanding_Data/pickle.md

 Personally, I pickle data and model that can be used in a web application.
-See my github page for my hackathon project - pokemon and world happiness repo. to learn more about linking your model to a web application.
+See my GitHub page for my hackathon project - Pokémon and world happiness repo. to learn more about linking your model to a web application.